-The maximum amount of a competitive LIHTC reservation or allocation for small projects (up to 40 units) competing in the general pool will be limited to the lesser of not more than \$25,000 per unit or \$1 million.
+The maximum amount of a competitive LIHTC reservation or allocation for small projects (up to 40 units) competing in the general pool will be limited to the lesser of no more than \$2530,000 per income restricted unit-or up to \$1 million.
 Larger projects will be limited to no more than \$1.5 million to any single project.
 Reservations and/or allocations may be split over two (2) or more calendar years.